axelakhil/Book-Store-Management-system/README.md

 ------ Based on python GUI TKINTER and python MYSQL.

+USER MODES:
+1)BOOKSTORE KEEPER OR OWNER(ACCESS TO ALL OPERATIONS) 2)GUEST OR CUSTOMER MODE(ACCESS TO ONLY SEARCH AND SELECT OPERTAION)

 Functions:
 Authentication->LOGIN And SignUP(MASTER CODE=123456A used for signup authentication).
 insertion ->insert any book with title as compulsion other fields can be empty and book insetred is shown alongwith.